If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 The key to finding a good short cruise is to either be flexible with dates or be flexible with the location of your cruise.

-On the website, you are able to search by nights and also cruise line if you did you want to cruise at a specific time with a specific line you would have to be flexible about the itinerary.
+On the website, you can search by number of nights and also by cruise line.
+If you did want to cruise at a specific time with a specific line you would have to be flexible about the itinerary.

 Would I Recommend Short Cruises?